Maud Green: Death

 Maud died on 1 December 1531 and is buried in St. Ann's Church, Blackfriars Church, London, England beside her husband.
-In her will, she left her daughter Catherine a jeweled cipher pendant in the shape of an 'M'.
+In her will, she left her daughter Catherine a jeweled cipher pendant in the shape of an 'M', described as "an eme of diamontes with three pearls therat" and other pieces including a tablet or locket with pictures of the King and Queen.